Nerdabilly/halloweencountdown/README.md

 Again, you may have to play with these values to get the final result you want.

-One helpful tip - if you just want to see one image, edit Line 2 and change:
+One helpful tip: if you just want to see one image, edit Line 2 and change:

 `for index in $(seq 0 366) `
 to